JellyCar: Development

 JellyCar designer Tim FitzRandolph began developing the game in his spare time at home while working with Disney Interactive Studios.
-His first version of the game was created using Microsoft's XNA development tools and released through the Indie Games community on Xbox Live for the Xbox 360 gaming console in February 2008.
+His first version of the game (and a level editor) was created using Microsoft's XNA development tools and released through the Indie Games community on Xbox Live for the Xbox 360 gaming console in February 2008.
 In a November 2011 interview, FitzRandolph explained his intentions with JellyCar:

 After Apple unveiled the App Store, FitzRandolph purchased an iPod Touch with the intent of porting the game to the device.
 The iOS version was first released in October 2008.

 Reception of JellyCar

 JellyCar has received generally positive reviews.
 Zach Okkema, reviewing the iOS version for Macworld.com, said the game was "a fun way to pass the time—particularly for kids".
 Jeff Noble of appadvice.com said that JellyCar was "charming, fun, simple and crazily addictive".

 JellyCar 2

 Soon after the release of the original JellyCar on the Apple App Store, FitzRandolph approached Disney Mobile, the mobile gaming division of Disney Interactive Studios, about producing a sequel to the game.
 Disney Mobile, in need of a new gaming property, agreed to help develop and publish the game.
 The sequel was codeveloped by Disney Mobile Games Studios that is based in Beijing.
-New features offered in the sequel included additional abilities for the car, such as balloons and adhesive tires, and the addition of a level editor.
+New features offered in the sequel included additional abilities for the car, such as balloons and adhesive tires, and the addition of a built in level editor.
 FitzRandolph would later describe the experience as "exciting" and "overwhelming":

 JellyCar 2 was first released on iOS devices in November 2009, but was later ported to other devices.
 An iPad-enhanced version launched day-and-date with the iPad itself in April 2010.
 That November, JellyCar 2 was released as a PlayStation Mini on Sony's PlayStation Portable system.
 In 2011, JellyCar 2 was ported to Nintendo's two major download services, WiiWare (in January) and DSiWare (in March).